kkauder/eic.github.io/_software/pepsi.md

 ---
 {% include layouts/title.md %}

-**Note: By now it is better to use DJANGOH for polarised studies as it is the more complete generator**
+**Note: By now it is better to use DJANGOH for polarized studies as it is the more complete generator**

   * TOC
   {:toc}

-PEPSI (Polarised Electron Proton Scattering Interactions) is a Monte Carlo generator for polarised deep inelastic scattering (pDIS).
-It is based on the LEPTO 6.5 Monte Carlo for unpolarised DIS.
+PEPSI (Polarized Electron Proton Scattering Interactions) is a Monte Carlo generator for polarized deep inelastic scattering (pDIS).
+It is based on the LEPTO 6.5 Monte Carlo for unpolarized DIS.
 See L. Mankiewicz, A. Schäfer and M. Veltri, Comp.
 Phys.
 Comm.
 71, 305-318 (1992), [PEPSI.paper.pdf](https://wiki.bnl.gov/eic/upload/PEPSI.paper.pdf).

 #### Parton distribution functions

-The distribution function to use in polarised leptoproduction is set via the variable <tt>LST(15)</tt> in the LEPTO <tt>COMMON</tt> block <tt>/LEPTOU/</tt>.
+The distribution function to use in polarized leptoproduction is set via the variable <tt>LST(15)</tt> in the LEPTO <tt>COMMON</tt> block <tt>/LEPTOU/</tt>.
-[Tables 1 and 2](https://wiki.bnl.gov/eic/index.php/PEPSI-pdf) list internal allowed values of <tt>LST(15)</tt> for polarised and unpolarised distributions respectively.
+[Table 1](#table-1-polarized-parton-distributions) and [Table 2](#table-2-unpolarized-parton-distributions) list internal allowed values of <tt>LST(15)</tt> for polarized and unpolarized distributions respectively.

 Pepsi is linked with the pdflib such that all PDFs included in there can be used by setting <tt>LST(15)</tt> to the respective PDF-ID